Mastering Your Ride: How to Tighten Brakes on a Mountain Bike

 To begin adjusting disc brakes on a mountain bike, you’ll need a few tools – an Allen wrench set, a rotor straightening tool, and if necessary, a bleed kit.
 Start by centering the caliper over the rotor.
 Loosen the bolts holding the caliper in place and use your fingers to center it.
 Tighten the bolts just enough to hold the caliper in place, but not enough to lock it down.

-You may also like: How to Tighten a Bike Chain on a Mountain Bike: Tips and Tricks
+You may also like: How to Prepare for a Mountain Bike Race: Tips for Success on the Trail

 Step-by-Step Guide to Adjusting Rim Brakes on a Mountain Bike